 Add this to a grinder jar and make a fine powder.

 Wash mutton well under running water and drain it completely.

-Add ginger garlic paste, turmeric powder, red chilli powder, salt, garam masala, onions and salt as needed.
+Add ginger garlic paste, turmeric powder, red chilli powder, salt, meat masala (or garam masala), onions and salt as needed.
 You can also add curd to tenderize the meat.
 Mix everything well and marinate for at least 3 to 4 hours in fridge.

 Pour ¼ cup water if pressure cooking.
 If cooking in a pot begin with half a cup water and then keep adding more hot water as and when required.

 Cook on a low heat for 10 mins.
 Then on a medium flame until the mutton turns tender and is cooked completely.
 If cooking in a pressure cooker, cook it for 5 to 6 whistles depending on your cooker.

 Make sure mutton is cooked completely before you fry it otherwise it turns rubbery.
 If you have used bone-in mutton, then the meat falls off easily from the bone.

 Make mutton fry

 Heat a wide pan with ghee or oil.
 Add minced garlic if using, green chilies, and curry leaves.